ChillyTurtle/ChillyTurtleTF2CustomConfig/README.md

 # ChillyTurtleTF2CustomConfig
-My TF2 configs.
+ChillyTurtle's TF2 configs.

 ## Warning
-Some of the options may not be the most optimal for you.
+Some of the options may not be your fit.
 Please look over the configs before you decide to use these commands.
 Look out for the Net Settings in autoexec.cfg.

-## How to install
+## Installation
-- Put autoexec.cfg, Bind.cfg, MaxFrames.cfg, TransparentViewmodels.cfg, listenserver.cfg in the tf/cfg folder.
+- Put `autoexec.cfg`, `Bind.cfg`, `MaxFrames.cfg`, `TransparentViewmodels.cfg`, `listenserver.cfg` in the tf/cfg folder.
 - Take out the class configs from the class configs folder and put it in the tf/cfg folder as well.
+- Choose one between `nohitscanviewmodels.vpk` and `noprimarysecondaryviewmodels.vpk` to put in the tf/custom folder, or just don't.
 ## Contents and Main Features

 #### autoexec.cfg
 - `fps_max 60`
 - `sv_cheats 1`
 - `sv_allow_point_servercommand always`
+- `cl_interp 0.0303`
-- Recommended launch options
+- Recommended launch options (you have to set these up yourself)
-- Executes Binds.cfg, MaxFrames.cfg, and TransparentViewmodel.cfg (uncomment to use)
+- Executes `Binds.cfg`, `MaxFrames.cfg`, and `TransparentViewmodel.cfg` (disabled, uncomment to use)
 - Better network settings
 - Disable mouse acceleration
 - Optimized advanced multiplayer options for gameplay